icebob/moleculer-java-site/src/events.md

          Groups.of("mail", "payments"));
 ```

-Creating a Tree object is required when passing more complex data structures between Nodes,
+Creating a `Tree` object is required when passing more complex data structures between nodes,
 which contain sub-structures (~=hierarchical JSON objects and JSON arrays).

 ### Streaming binary files